rollmug/directus-endpoint-email/README.md

 npm run build
 ```

 Copy the folders from the newly generated `dist` directory into your Directus extensions folder.
-In a  Docker container, you can do this by adding it to the volume definitions in your `docker-compose.yml` file:
+In a  Docker container, you can do this simply by adding it to the volume definitions in your `docker-compose.yml` file:

 ```yaml
 volumes: